Rabies Is Incurable And Fatal, Yet Easily Preventable: Why Isn’t It A Priority?

 Lancaster said that it’s not easy coordinating a veterinary response to a human health project.
 His own project, the Serengeti Health Initiative, was responsible for the elimination of canine rabies in the Serengeti in Tanzania.
 Unfortunately, the health systems dealing with this cross-sector problem are already underfunded and overburdened, which creates a challenge for these health ministries.

-Kenya has now launched a national strategy to become rabies-free by the year 2030; Tanzania has followed suit and has recently developed its own elimination strategy.
+Kenya has now launched a national strategy to become rabies-free by the year 2030.
+Now, Tanzania has followed suit and recently developed its own elimination strategy.

 According to Felix Lankester, rabies is the “low-hanging fruit of disease control” because it’s possible to eliminate and it’s cost-effective.
 And, says Lankester, it’s the right thing to do.
 The world’s less-developed nations need to finally be free of this horrendous disease.

 The Selma Times reported that a group of veterinarians in Selma want the city and county to enforce the rabies vaccination law in Alabama.
-Doctor Francis Kendrick is the owner of Valley Creek Veterinary Hospital, and was also the rabies officer for Dallas County last year: she said that owners of dogs, cats, and ferrets are required by state law to have their pets vaccinated; however, many people in Dallas County and Selma are not complying.
+Doctor Francis Kendrick is the owner of Valley Creek Veterinary Hospital, and she was also the rabies officer for Dallas County last year.
+She said that owners of dogs, cats, and ferrets are required by state law to have their pets vaccinated, but many people in Dallas County and Selma are not complying.

 “The law is already on the books.
 The fact is we have not had the law enforced in so many years.
 There are a lot of people that are not compliant.”

-It's Rabies Awareness Month!
-Thanks to our condo's admin & the Pasig Veterinarian's Office for providing free rabies shots 2 yrs in a row ???? pic.twitter.com/fWPm6bkRhc
+It’s Rabies Awareness Month!
+Thanks to our condo’s admin & the Pasig Veterinarian’s Office for providing free rabies shots 2 yrs in a row???? pic.twitter.com/fWPm6bkRhc

 — SAABAGE (@saabmagalona) March 8, 2017